Breast Cancer During Pregnancy

 Having breast cancer during pregnancy is very rare.
 But more and more women are choosing to have children later in life, and the risk of breast cancer goes up as women get older.
 Because of this, doctors expect there will be more cases of breast cancer during pregnancy in the future.

 Breast cancer is found in about 1 in every 3,000 pregnant women.
-And breast cancer is the most common type of cancer found during pregnancy, while breastfeeding, or within the first year of delivery.
+Breast cancer is the most common type of cancer found during pregnancy, while breastfeeding, or within the first year of delivery.
 You may hear this called gestational breast cancer or pregnancy-associated breast cancer (PABC).
 The special concerns of breast cancer during pregnancy are reviewed here.